247 Eukrate

-Eukrate (minor planet designation: 247 Eukrate) is a rather large main-belt asteroid.
+247 Eukrate is a rather large main-belt asteroid.
 It is dark and probably a primitive carbonaceous body.
 The asteroid was discovered by Robert Luther on March 14, 1885, in Düsseldorf.
 It was named after Eucrate, a Nereid in Greek mythology.

 In 2001, the asteroid was detected by radar from the Arecibo Observatory at a distance of 1.18 AU.
 The resulting data yielded an effective diameter of 134 ± 15 km.

 There have been 9 occultation observations of this asteroid since 2004.
-The latest of 2018 May 12 was a 5 chord observation that allows, using Occult (Software), the scaling of the DAMIT model 1207, to yield a Mean volume-equivalent diameter of 137.5km and a Mean surface-equivalent diameter of 140.0 km.
+The latest of 2018 May 12 was a 5 chord observation that allows, using Occult (Software), the scaling of the DAMIT model 1207, to yield a mean volume-equivalent diameter of 137.5 km and a mean surface-equivalent diameter of 140.0 km.